|

 light and shadows begin moving across Duke of Gloucester

 Street.
-This series explores architecture, livestock, gardens, and the historic interpreters who live and
+The series introduces architecture, livestock, gardens, and the historic interpreters who live and

 work in Colonial Williamsburg.
 Images are grouped by format:

-15 black and white images are printed on silver
+fifteen black and white images printed on silver

 The series was photographed using a handheld Mamiya 7ii